 The Fourth Degree is the final step in your quest for full knighthood in our Order of the Knights of Columbus.

-ELIGIBILITY: Any Knight in 'good standing' is eligible for membership in the Fourth Degree.
-There is no longer a waiting period to join the Fourth Degree.
-Fourth Degree members must retain their membership as Third Degree members in the local council to remain in 'good standing'.
+Any Third Degree Knight in 'good standing' is eligible for membership in the Fourth Degree.
+There is no waiting period to join the Fourth Degree.
+Members of the Fourth Degree must retain their membership as Third Degree members with their council to remain in 'good standing'.